mansoorbarri/website/content/guides/2023/linux-for-everyone.md

 ![terminal window showing the command cp being used](/img/guides/2023/linux-for-everyone/cp.png)

 ## Challenge
-You have to copy ".bashrc" file to your Downloads folder, answer will be posted on [my twitter](https://twitter.com/MansoorBarri) tomorrow at 16 00 UTC
+You have to copy ".bashrc" file to your Downloads folder.

+Answer will be posted on [my twitter](https://twitter.com/MansoorBarri) tomorrow at 16 00 UTC; till then you may post your answers in the comments section below.

 that's it <3